-The Pharisees showed their true motivation toward Jesus in vs. 47-48.
-Since so many people believed in Jesus, the Jews were afraid that the Romans would destroy the Temple and the Jewish nation since such a following would appear to be an act of against the Roman Empire.
+- The Pharisees showed their true motivation toward Jesus in vs. 48.
+Since so many people believed in Jesus, the Jews were afraid that the Romans would destroy the Temple and the Jewish nation since such a following would appear to be an act of treason against the Roman Empire. - Jesus left Bethany and went to the wilderness into a city called Ephraim.
+Ephraim was about 10 miles northeast of Jerusalem (see map above).